 Maybe, just maybe, we’ll be allowed to travel enjoyably by then?
 And if not, well, we can dream, plan and store our travel bucket lists for 2021 can’t we?

 – Fancy some winter sun in Morocco?

 - Long haul winter beach breaks

 Let’s go with the first option for now though – and imagine ourselves tanning nicely on the beaches of some far off location come December.
 Rather than sweating in our gardens in this heat wave trying to ‘work from home’.

 I thought I’d take a look at the best winter sun destinations I’ve experienced in the last seven years-ish of intense travel.
 Let’s see if I can whet your whistle for some epic travel this year.
 And don’t miss this checklist for setting out on a trip to make sure you have everything you need.

 Short haul winter beach breaks

-1. Menorca, Canary Islands, Spain
+1. Menorca, Balearic Islands, Spain